 Fire and Safety

 A person or organization shall not utilize, or allow to be utilized on University premises, any open flame, burning candle or candles, in connection with any public meeting or gathering for purposes of amusement, deliberation, education, entertainment, instruction, recreation, worship, or similar purposes.
-Exceptions must be made in advance with the Calendar Coordinator or Director of Conference Services.
+Exceptions must be made in advance with the Campus Reservations Coordinator.

 OWU policy prohibits smoking inside all University buildings.